Hillas Farm Homestead

-Hillas Farm Homestead is a heritage-listed homestead complex at Bannaby, Upper Lachlan Shire, New South Wales, Australia.
+Hillas Farm Homestead is a heritage-listed homestead complex at Bannaby, in the Southern Tablelands region of New South Wales, Australia.
 It is also known as Hillasmount.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Hillas Farm Homestead was built c.
 1876 by Martha and Matthew Hillas.
 The property had existed since 1826.

 It remained in the Hillas family until 1953, when Evelyn Hillas bequeathed it to a family friend upon her death at age 93.

 A Permanent Conservation Order was issued for the property in June 1984.

 Description

 The homestead is a four-bedroom home built from lathe and plaster, with various outbuildings.

 Heritage listing

 Hillas Farm Homestead was listed on the New South Wales State Heritage Register on 2 April 1999.